Medium- to Long-term Vision

 As global warming continues and temperatures rise, we are likely to experience more natural disasters including typhoons, floods, and tornadoes, which seriously affect people's daily lives and society.
 Other concerns include droughts due to low precipitation and sea level rise due to melting glaciers on land.
 To respond to these impacts of global warming, the world is accelerating the movement toward achieving carbon neutrality by lowering GHG emissions to net zero by 2050.
 We are required to respond to climate change caused by global warming by striving to reduce GHG emissions in both business activities and products and services, thereby to help achieve carbon neutrality.

 With the aim of achieving carbon neutrality throughout its entire value chain by FY2050, Toshiba Group has been driving responses to climate change through various measures.
-They include reducing energy consumption and the volume of GHG used in production processes in Japan and abroad, promoting the introduction of energy-saving processes and equipment and renewable energy by applying the Internal Carbon Pricing*1, providing energy technologies to realize decarbonization, and reducing electricity consumption in the use of products and services we develop.
+They include reducing energy consumption and the volume of GHG used in production processes in Japan and abroad, promoting the introduction of energy-saving processes and equipment and renewable energy by applying the Internal Carbon Pricing*1, providing carbon-neutrality-related technologies to realize decarbonization, and reducing electricity consumption in the use of products and services we develop.
 We will also focus on the reduction of GHG emissions from products and services purchased in cooperation with suppliers and climate change adaptation solutions.
-As a new initiative under the Seventh Environmental Action Plan, Toshiba Group will also focus on the reduction of GHG emissions through the use of its digital technologies that enable remote operation, automation, and intelligence.
-In FY2020, we acquired approval of the Science Based Targets (SBT)*2 initiative regarding our GHG reduction target for FY2030.
+As a new initiative under the Seventh Environmental Action Plan, Toshiba Group will also focus on the reduction of GHG emissions through the use of our digital technologies that enable remote operation, automation, and intelligence.

 • A monetary value for carbon that is estimated internally by the company and is a mechanism to promote corporate decarbonization investments.
 For details, please see